RoboStack/vinca/README.md

 ## Concept

-The tool is helping generate one big `conda` recipe to capture all the selected packages.
+The tool generates `conda` recipe to capture all the selected ROS packages.
-And later one can use `conda-smithy` to auto-generate pipeline to release `conda` binary packages.
+Later, one can use `conda-smithy` to auto-generate pipeline to release `conda` binary packages.

 ## Example